rwp140/sandBox-chat-app/README.md

 # chat-app

-> sand box chat app
+## sand box chat app
-Chat App project for sandbox education platforms
+>Chat App project for sandbox education platforms.

   Aimed at parents and childern 8-13 and up, to provide a private platform to chat on. using a series of automated, prompts, deep learning andkeyword tracking this app is intended both to alert parrents of behaviour, and make aprrent how easy it is to track data.

   With the intention to provide better socail learning skills, resources, and short term curriculum to help young students with school, and perpare for a future beyond our own.

   As well as provide interesting interactions such as small games, avatars, and a user profile system that spans Sandbox Platform Aplications.

 ## Build Setup